-Our solar effort began in November of 2013.
 Our first plans called for a 300 kW, 1,000 solar panel array on a large parking canopy.
 After many engineering challenges and four appearances before the Rocky River Planning Commission, we finalized a design for a rooftop installation.

 Although our solar panels do reduce the church’s electricity bill, that was not the main goal.
 Tom Smith, the member who led the solar effort, stated that the goals from the start were to “do the right thing by reducing our carbon footprint, serve as an example for others, and provide an educational resource for local students.”
 The connection to students, or anyone interested in solar panel data, is through this LINK.